Prasanna-Poonacha/webpack-101/README.md

     npm i webpack-dev-server -D
 7. Webpack dev server advanced configuration
-    a. create custom configuration for webpack dev server (this is served from memory as compared to webpack writes to the disk)
+    a. create custom configuration for webpack dev server (this is served from memory as compared to webpack writes to the disk) lsof -i tcp:9000
+    kill -9 pid
+    stats - to limit the error info or other details and open a browser automatically